johnkerl/miller/docs/src/reference-verbs.md

 -i             Use interpolated percentiles, like R's type=7; default like type=1.
                Not sensical for string-valued fields.\n");
 -s             Print iterative stats.
-Useful in tail -f contexts (in which
+Useful in tail -f contexts, in which
-               case please avoid pprint-format output since end of input stream will never be seen).
+               case please avoid pprint-format output since end of input stream will never be seen.
+Likewise, if input is coming from `tail -f` be sure to use `--records-per-batch 1`.
 -h|--help      Show this message.
 Example: mlr stats1 -a min,p10,p50,p90,max -f value -g size,shape
 Example: mlr stats1 -a count,mode -f size